 Flash is passé, as we have entered the mobile era.
 HTML5 has become the new buzzword now.
 These changes also impact employee training like all other sectors.
-New e-learning authoring tools have come to relieve eLearning providers from the headaches of programming, adding third-party plug-ins, and the constant updates of Flash.
+New e-learning authoring tools such as Articulate Storyline, Adobe Captivate, and Trivantis Lectora have come to relieve eLearning providers from the headaches of programming, adding third-party plug-ins, and the constant updates of Flash.

-Articulate Storyline is pro in providing HTML5 output, converting legacy eLearning courses (PPT-based and Flash-based) to HTML5, and optimizing online courses for mobile devices.
+Articulate Storyline is a pro in providing HTML5 output, converting legacy eLearning courses (PPT-based,Flash-based, courses developed in older versions of authoring tools) to HTML5, and optimizing online courses for mobile devices.
 Articulate Storyline 3 and Storyline 360 have enhanced the existing features and added a few new ones to provide superior HTML5 output to eLearning courses.

-Here are four important features of Articulate Storyline that help develop online courses with HTML5 output and facilitate legacy eLearning course conversion.
+Here are four important features of Articulate Storyline that help develop online courses with HTML5 output and facilitate Flash to HTML5 conversion.

 1. The Responsive Player

-The responsive player is a better option for creating online training solution that works on multiple devices.
+The responsive player is a better option for creating online training solutions that work on multiple devices.
 Some authoring tools provide a way to make multiple versions of the same online course to make it work on mobile devices.
-In Articulate Storyline, you don’t have to waste time or that.
+In Articulate Storyline, you don’t have to waste time for that.